Clark Tracey Sextet

 James Owston: bass

-Following a great gig at Crookes in 2018 with his quintet, Clark Tracey returns to Sheffield with another line-up featuring some of the most gifted young jazz musicians.
-Aside from Clark, a six-time winner of Best Drums in the British Jazz Awards, Tom Ridout and James Owston were both past finalists in the BBC Young Jazz Musician of the Year competition while pianist Will Barry, who has played in Sheffield with Jasper Hoiby’s and Alex Hitchcock’s bands, won the Musicians’ Company Jazz Young Musician award in 2017.
+Following a great gig at Crookes in 2018, Clark Tracey returns to Sheffield with a new line-up and again featuring some of the most gifted young jazz musicians.
+Aside from Clark, a six-time winner of Best Drums in the British Jazz Awards, Tom Ridout and James Owston were both past finalists in the BBC Young Jazz Musician of the Year competition.
+They are joined by rising star James Wade-Sired and two multi-talented, experienced musicians in Mark Armstrong and Gareth Williams.
 From his own experience of over 40 years in jazz, Clark leads them through bebop to post-bop, a highly accessible journey that swings all the way.